 In July 2017, in conjunction with the acquisition of Pennington Gardens (see Note 3), we entered into a first priority \$10.1 million mortgage loan collateralized by Pennington Gardens with Capital One, National Association.
-The loan, which bears interest at One Month LIBOR (London Interbank Offered Rate) plus 2.95%, matures on July 17, 2018, with the option for two six-month extensions, subject to certain conditions.
+The loan, as amended, which bears interest at One Month LIBOR (London Interbank Offered Rate) plus 2.95%, matures on January 17, 2019 with the option for one additional six-month extension, subject to certain conditions.
 The loan may be prepaid with no penalty if the property is refinanced through HUD; otherwise we will be required to pay an exit fee of 2% of the loan balance.
-We incurred approximately \$0.2 million in deferred financing costs.
+We incurred approximately \$0.2 million in debt issuance costs.
 We are currently in negotiations to refinance this loan with a HUD-insured loan through Capital One.
 See table above listing loans payable for further information.